 5. Delicious and cheap food!

 Samaipata, Bolivia has some really great places to eat and the best part is that they are super affordable.
 Since it’s a small town with a limited number of visitors, restaurants need to be competitive and therefore you can find great deals for meals!
-Oh, and lots of German sausage around too (thanks to the German ex-pat community in Samaipata.)
+Oh, and lots of German sausages around too (thanks to the German ex-pat community in Samaipata.)

 Head to the central plaza and check out some of the cute cafes there.
-You can get delicious ice cream, home cooked meals, burgers, and so much more!
+You can get delicious ice cream, home-cooked meals, burgers, and so much more!